 Teddies’ power to create a sense of safety changes children’s brains and bodies.
-That’s why we will be celebrating teddies across Dundee throughout Summer 2018 with the Talking ‘Bout Teddies Exhibition, launch date 16 May to premiere the films.
+That’s why we celebrated teddies across Dundee throughout Summer 2018 with the Talking ‘Bout Teddies Exhibition, the launch date was 16 May to premiere the films and work is under way to screen the films across Scotland.

 It’s easy to think that teddies are just a cute mass of brown fur, big eyes and silent stuffing.
 But it turns out they are so much more.
 The way they feel – the way they smell – the way they squash!
 All of these are sensory sensations that calm a child’s biological stress systems.
 That’s why there can be a major panic in a family when a teddy goes missing.